rclark848/PIRE_Bioinformatics/Day_2_Labs/BayPass_Lab_1.md

 Arguments we used:

 -   **-npop** ---------- number of populations in analysis
--   **-efile** --------- specify name of the file with the (standardized) environmental variable
+-   **-efile** --------- specify name of the file with the (standardized) environmental variables
 -   **-gfile** --------- specify name of the file with the allele counts per population/loci
 -   **-auxmodel** ------ specify the desired model
 -   **-omegafile** ----- specify name of the file with the covariance matrix
 -   **-burnins** ------- number of burn-in iterations for the MCMC
 -   **-outprefix** ----- specify prefix for the output files

 As the program runs, you will see its progress being printed to the screen.
-BayPass will take ~30 minutes to rn.
+BayPass will take ~30 minutes to run.
 We will come back to this after the break to check our results.